macnick/RPG-game/README.md

 ### Objective

 The objective of this project is to build a simple turn-based RPG game with a scoring system, using JavaScript ES6, Phaser 3 framework, and other modern technologies.
 See [technologies used](#Technologies-Used) for more info.
-I had to design the story, the gameplay, the scenes, and the scoring system.
+I had to come up with the story, design the gameplay, the scenes, and the scoring system.

 [Up](#Table-of-Contents)